Golden olive oil streaming from the press

 The Foundation

-They are organically tended.
-No synthetic fertilizers.
-No pesticides.
-The land is allowed to express itself—wildflowers bloom at the edges, bees thrive in the stone walls, birds nest in the branches.
-The soil is alive, and that life moves into the fruit, and from the fruit into the oil.
+Organically tended — no synthetic fertilisers, no pesticides.
+Wildflowers at the edges, bees in the stone walls, birds in the branches.
+The soil is alive, and that life travels into the fruit and then into the oil.

 These are not trees you rush.
 They set their own pace.
 Some years are abundant.
 Some years are spare.
 To work with ancient trees is to learn patience, respect, and the deep intelligence of place.